Castle of Yverdon

 Yverdon-les-Bains, VD show Website

-The Castle of Yverdon-les-Bains, the first known ”carré savoyard” defence building, is a lowland military fortress financed by Peter Count of Savoy in 1259, and planned out by the architects John and James of Saint Georges, known as Master James.
+The Castle of Yverdon, the first known ”carré savoyard” defence building, is a lowland military fortress financed by Peter Count of Savoy in 1259, and planned out by the architects John and James of Saint Georges, known as Master James.
 Located in the centre of today's city of Yverdon-les-Bains, the castle has undergone many transformations over the centuries.
 During the Bernese period (16th and 18th centuries), it served as the residence of the bailiffs, who adorned certain halls with wonderful paintings, still well conserved.
 A national asset since 1798, it welcomed in the beginning of the 19th century, the well known pedagogue Johann Heinrich Pestalozzi and his « Institut pour jeunes gens et futurs enseignants », an educational institute for children and future teachers.
 Subsequently, the castle also housed primary and middle school classes until 1974.

 Centrepiece of the Museum of Yverdon and its Region, that it houses since 1915 in order to retrace the city and it's territory over almost 8'000 years, it has been the home of a rich history, famous beyond (the Swiss) borders.

-The castle is also currently the home of the Pestalozzi Research and Documentation Centre, the temporary exhibitions of the Swiss Museum of Fashion, as well as the Echandole Theatre, housed in some parts of the cellars.
+The castle is currently home of the Pestalozzi Research and Documentation Centre, the temporary exhibitions of the Swiss Museum of Fashion, as well as the Echandole Theatre, housed in some parts of the cellars.

 The Museum of Yverdon and its Region